Ogamiq/WeirdText/WeirdText/README.md

 # Weird Text - recruitment project

-Python project that enable users to code and decode text in a files
+Python project that enable users to code and decode text in files

 ## Getting Started